topherhunt/cheatsheets/elasticsearch.md

 In production, ideally use a managed service like Heroku Bonsai.

-In development, `brew install elasticsearch` then I can run `elasticsearch` to start the local server.
+In development, `brew install elasticsearch@5.6` then I can run `elasticsearch` to start the local server.

+It's important to have a basic GUI for testing out queries.
+As of 2018-01-01, Mirage doesn't yet support v6, so note which version you're running, and ensure the same version is used in dev and prod.

 ## Installing

 For basic Rails integration, include the gem [elasticsearch-model](https://github.com/elastic/elasticsearch-rails/tree/master/elasticsearch-model).

-Under the good, this gem uses the ES driver [elasticsearch](https://github.com/elastic/elasticsearch-ruby).
+Under the hood, this gem uses the ES driver [elasticsearch](https://github.com/elastic/elasticsearch-ruby).

-## Setting up search integration

 In your model, include the helper methods and callbacks: